juninhopo/juninhopo/README_english.md

 ## I'm an Information Systems student :computer: in Brazil :earth_americas:

-I currently work as a Systems Analyst in a Supermarket.
-I work maintaining information in the ECOCENTAURO system.

 Always focused on learning new things, I'm always studying a little bit of everything. :octocat:

 # - Skills (in study)